hun-a/upbit/README.md

 # How to use

-- You must create the `key.json` file into the src directory.
+- You must create the `key.json` file into the root directory.

   - example